How to create a Twitter page for your business

 It's quick and easy to set up your Twitter profile.
 Just enter a few details about your business, personalise your profile, and you're ready to start sharing and reading tweets from other users.

-To enjoy optimum results, however, you should put some extra time and effort into your profile.
+To get the most out of it though, you should put some extra time and effort into your profile.
 The details you provide are the ones your leads, potential clients, and existing customers will see when they interact with you, so they should promote your business and the products and services you offer.

-On average users spend 170 minutes a month using Twitter
+On average users spend nearly 20 minutes a day on Twitter

 Use your business name in this field, not your personal name.

 Use an email address that you have access to and that has not been used to set up another Twitter account.
-You will be asked to confirm your email address in order to enjoy full access to the site.
+You’ll need to confirm your email address to set up Twitter fully.

 Create a Password